This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 This is the best waffle I’ve ever eaten.
 I’m not even joking.
-This was a real quote from my sister, after we whipped up a pile of these blueberry waffles for her.
-We had just brought back a 5-pound bag of blueberries from a little Michigan U Pick farm.
+This was a real quote from my sister after I whipped up a pile of these blueberry waffles for her.
+I had just bought a 5-pound bag of blueberries from a little Michigan U Pick farm.

-Looking at that enormous bowl of berries, Alex said “blueberry waffles,” I said “blueberry sauce,” and the rest is history!
+Looking at that enormous bowl of berries, my husband said, “Blueberry waffles,” I said, “Blueberry sauce,” and the rest is history!
 These waffles are fluffy, with pops of tangy berries, smothered in a thick, sweet tart blueberry sauce that takes them over the top.
-These have been a family favorite for years, and we hope you love them as much as we do.
+They’ve been a family favorite for years, and I hope you love them as much as I do.

-Making blueberry waffles is mostly just like any other waffles recipe, but you’ll add the berries directly to the waffle batter.
-What you get is a lightly sweet waffle with nuanced, tangy bursts of blueberries.
-Here are the basic ingredients for these waffles:
+Making blueberry waffles is mostly like any other waffle recipe, but you’ll add the berries directly to the waffle batter.
+You get a lightly sweet waffle with nuanced, tangy bursts of blueberries.
+Here are the basic ingredients you’ll need:

 • Fresh or frozen blueberries: Fresh berries burst with juicy sweetness in every bite.
-Frozen berries work too: they don’t need thawing before folding into the batter (though they may color the batter slightly).
+Frozen berries work too, and they don’t need thawing before folding into the batter (though they may color the batter slightly).

 • All-purpose flour and whole wheat flour: All-purpose flour provides a light and tender structure, while whole wheat flour offers a touch of nutty flavor.

-• Egg: The binding agent that holds the waffle batter together, also contributing to its rise and airy texture.
+• Egg: The binding agent holding the waffle batter together contributes to its rise and airy texture.
 (Substitute flax egg for vegan.)

 • Melted butter (or oil): Butter adds richness and moisture to the waffles.
 Use neutral oil or coconut oil to make the recipe dairy-free.

-• Milk of choice: Any type of dairy or non-dairy milk works (our dairy-free preference is oat milk).
+• Milk of choice: Any dairy or non-dairy milk works (my dairy-free preference is oat milk).

 • Maple syrup: A touch of sweetness complements the blueberries.
 Maple syrup adds a warm, distinctive flavor, but sugar can be used as a substitute.